New Brandeis movement: Theory

+Critique of the consumer welfare standard

+The New Brandeis movement argues that the consumer welfare standard—as advocated by the Chicago school—cannot effectively regulate modern monopolies.
+Since the late 1970s, antitrust enforcement has focused on price theory, examining monopolies mainly based on whether they raise consumer prices or limit output.
+Legal scholar Lina Khan claims that this approach overlooks how market power functions in the digital economy.
+According to her, Internet platforms aim for long-term growth and market share instead of short-term profits.
+They use predatory pricing to capture markets and establish dominance.
+Because these companies maintain consumer prices low, their actions usually escape antitrust scrutiny under the consumer welfare standard, which considers below-cost pricing as irrational.

+Neo-Brandeisians also focus on the structural role of technology platforms.
+Khan describes platforms as critical intermediaries that connect different business areas.
+She points out that a company like Amazon acts as a retailer, a delivery network, and a marketplace for third-party sellers all at once.
+In Khan's view, this role allows the platform to gather data on its competitors and use that information to undermine them, creating conflicts of interest that disrupt the competitive process.
+Extending the critique, Manuel Wörsdörfer argues that Apple uses its closed ecosystem to act as a gatekeeper to the internet.
+Wörsdörfer finds that the company engages in anti-competitive conduct such as "Sherlocking" (copying third-party apps), self-preferencing its own services like Apple Music, and imposing supra-competitive 30% commission fees on app developers.
+The movement advocates for market structures that prevent anti-competitive practices and would increase scrutiny of mergers, including vertical mergers.
+Proponents believe antitrust laws should focus less on short-term price effects of mergers and more on improving the market conditions necessary to promote real competition.

 Support and opposition

-Individuals who have been described as being associated with the movement include Lina Khan, Tim Wu, Jonathan Kanter, and Barry Lynn.
+Individuals who have been described as being associated with the movement include Lina Khan, Tim Wu, Jonathan Kanter, and Barry C. Lynn.
 Senators Cory Booker, Amy Klobuchar and Elizabeth Warren have been described as allies of the movement, and have called on the United States Department of Justice Antitrust Division and Federal Trade Commission to focus their enforcement efforts more on helping workers.
 The movement has since been the subject of both academic conferences, research papers, and academic journals.

-Critics of the New Brandeis movement believe that promoting competition for its own sake causes inefficient producers to stay in business, preferring a litigation approach based on empirical evidence.
+Critics of the New Brandeis movement believe that promoting competition for its own sake keeps inefficient producers in business, preferring a litigation approach grounded in empirical evidence.
 The term "hipster antitrust" originally began as a Twitter hashtag, and rose to prominence when Senator Orrin Hatch used the term during multiple speeches on the United States Senate floor.
 Matt Levine of Bloomberg News has written that the term hipster antitrust "appeals to nostalgia for old-fashioned antitrust enforcement".
 Some proponents of the movement believe the term is pejorative.
 The term was coined by Konstantin Medvedovsky, an attorney at Dechert, and popularized by disgraced former Federal Trade Commissioner Joshua D. Wright.